 Taking scholarly blogging in new collaborative directions, Working with Culture on the Edge offers readers an invitation to join the contributors in applying the critique, thereby making identity, at a wide variety of sites, all the more interesting.

-The members of Culture on the Edge will be joined in the inaugural volume in this new series — devoted to the problem of origins discourses — by the following contributors:
+The members of Culture on the Edge are joined by a variety of early career scholars in the inaugural volume in this new series, all examining the problem of origins discourses.

 The second volume in this series (forthcoming in 2017) is devoted to the analysis of the differences that we construct to organize our worlds.
 The two central essays by Mayanthi Fernando and Aaron Hughes address the discourses on Islam in France and the United States, with responses by ten early career scholars and an Introduction and substantive Afterword by Steven Ramey.